Emergency Medical Technician Program

 - 18 years of age by the start of the course

-- Required Immunizations: See Health History Form
+- Required Immunizations: See the EMS STUDENT IMMUNIZATION FORM

 Please indicate your interest in future enrollment using the form below or reach out with any questions to email@example.com.

 Inquire with any of these public assistance programs for support with any of your educational or financial needs including tuition assistance for continuing education credits, laptop and internet assistance, transportation, and other necessities.

 Eastern Maine Development Corp.
 WIOA program – Contact Kim Donovan, KDonovan@emdc.org, 207.561.4043, for eligibility requirements

 Competitive Skills Scholarship Program – Click here for more information about this program.